WebAssembly/exception-handling/document/core/appendix/embedding.rst

    \production{exception} & \exception &::=& \ETHROW ~ \exnaddr \\
    \end{array}

-The exception instance :math:`exnaddr` identifies the exception thrown.
+The exception address :math:`exnaddr` identifies the exception thrown.

 Failure of an interface operation is also indicated by an auxiliary syntactic class: